-- interval (IntervalData) Determines how often the tracker interrupts the simulation.
-Simple numbers are interpreted as durations measured in the simulation time variable.
-Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in interrupts can be given for more control. - title (str) Text to show in the title.
+- interrupts (InterruptData) Determines when the tracker interrupts the simulation.
+A single numbers determines an interval (measured in the simulation time unit) of regular interruption.
+A string is interpreted as a duration in real time assuming the format 'hh:mm:ss'.
+A list of numbers is taken as explicit simulation time points.
+More fine- grained contol is possible by passing an instance of classes defined in interrupts. - title (str) Text to show in the title.
 The current time point will be appended to this text, so include a space for optimal results. - output_file (str, optional) Specifies a single image file, which is updated periodically, so that the progress can be monitored (e.g. on a compute cluster) - output_folder (str, optional) Specifies a folder to which all images are written.
 The files will have names with increasing numbers. - movie_file (str, optional) Specifies a filename to which a movie of all the frames is written after the simulation. - show (bool, optional) Determines whether the plot is shown while the simulation is running.
 If False, the files are created in the background.
 This option can slow down a simulation severely. - max_fps (float) Determines the maximal rate (frames per second) at which the plots are updated.
 Some plots are skipped if the tracker receives data at a higher rate.
 A larger value (e.g., math.inf) can be used to ensure every frame is drawn, which might penalizes the overall performance. - plot_args (dict) Extra arguments supplied to the plot call.
 For example, this can be used to specify axes ranges when a single panel is shown.
 For instance, the value {'ax_style': {'ylim': (0, 1)}} enforces the y-axis to lie between 0 and 1.